Vladimir Putin

 Vladimir Vladimirovich Putin (Note: /ˈpuːtɪn/ POO-tin; Владимир Владимирович Путин, /ru/) (born 7 October 1952) is a Russian politician and former intelligence officer who has served as President of Russia since 2012, having previously served from 2000 to 2008.
 Putin also served as Prime Minister of Russia from 1999 to 2000 (Note: Putin, who took office as prime minister on 9 August 1999, concurrently served as acting president of Russia from 31 December 1999 to 7 May 2000, when he took office as president.) and again from 2008 to 2012.
-(Note: Some argued that Putin was the de facto leader of Russia between 2008 and 2012; see Medvedev–Putin tandemocracy.)
-He has been described as the de facto leader of Russia since 2000.
+(Note: Many argued that Putin was the de facto leader of Russia between 2008 and 2012; see Medvedev–Putin tandemocracy.)
+He has been described as the de facto leader of Russia since 1999.

-Putin worked as a KGB foreign intelligence officer for 16 years, rising to the rank of lieutenant colonel.
+Born in Leningrad (now Saint Petersburg), Putin worked as a KGB foreign intelligence officer for 16 years, rising to the rank of lieutenant colonel.
 He resigned in 1991 to begin a political career in Saint Petersburg.
-In 1996, he moved to Moscow to join the administration of President Boris Yeltsin.
+In 1996, Putin moved to Moscow to join the administration of President Boris Yeltsin.
 He briefly served as the director of the Federal Security Service (FSB) and then as secretary of the Security Council of Russia before being appointed prime minister in August 1999.
-Following Yeltsin's resignation, Putin became acting president and, less than four months later in May 2000, was elected to his first term as president.
+Following Yeltsin's resignation, Putin became acting president and, less than three months later in March 2000, was elected to his first term as president.
 He was reelected in 2004.
 Due to constitutional limitations on two consecutive presidential terms, Putin served as prime minister again from 2008 to 2012 under Dmitry Medvedev.
 He returned to the presidency in 2012, following an election marked by allegations of fraud and protests, and was reelected in 2018.